AnyChart/docs.anychart.com/Basic_Charts_Types/LineSplineStepLine_Charts.md

 </td>
 </tr>
 </table>
-Now we need to convert this data table into JSON, this format will be accepted by AnyChart.
+Now we need to convert this data table into acceptable format, this format will be accepted by AnyChart.
 In terms of AnyChart data model we have one series of data (Sales) with categories that hold months names.
 Each point in series represents one month and sales volume.
-Converted JSON Data looks like:
+Converted Data looks like:

 ```
   var data = anychart.data.set([